project-zot/project-zot.github.io/docs/articles/authn-authz.md

 >     -   Username/password or token-based user authentication
 >     -   LDAP
 >     -   htpasswd
+>     -   OAuth2 with bearer token
 >
 > -   Authorization
 >
 >     -   Powerful identity-based access controls for repositories or specific repository paths
+>     -   OpenID/OAuth2 social login with Google, GitHub, GitLab, and dex

 The zot configuration model supports both authentication and authorization.
 Authentication credentials allow access to zot HTTP APIs.
 Authorization policies provide fine-grained control of the actions each authenticated user can perform in the registry.